-Getting headshots in Overwatch, Counter-Strike CS GO, Battlefield or even Call Of Duty: Advanced Warfare doesn’t come easy.
+Getting headshots in Overwatch, Counter-Strike CS GO, Fornite or even Call Of Duty: Black Ops 4 doesn’t come easy.
 It takes years of practice, a fast machine capable of providing smooth game play and finally… skill.
 Yet, even then, there are guys who seem to have all of the above and still can’t get consistent headshots.

 The golden concept: What you practice, you get good at.

 If your idea of practice is to jump on a public server and get as many kills as fast as possible… then you’re only harming yourself in the long run.
 “Pubbing” (just playing normal ladder games) does not build skill.
-So if you’re looking for how to get headshots in CS GO and Overwatch, then this is what you’re going to want to practice.
+So if you’re looking for how to get headshots in CS GO, Fornitne, Call Of Duty and Overwatch, then this is what you’re going to want to practice.

 Because when you play random games servers, you’re matched up against mediocre players.
 So even if you miss a lot of your shots, as long as you shoot first, you’ll usually end up winning the battle.